Mirantis/mke-docs/content/docs/configuration/authentication/_index.md

 ## Add Audiences

 Audiences determine which parties are permitted to make requests to the cluster API.
-Pairing an audience with a client application enables those clients that display or change information about the cluster.
+Adding the client as an audience allows it to leverage the Kubernetes API to display and edit cluster information.

 ```yaml
 authentication: